 Nobody likes the long awkward silence that comes after “does anyone have any questions?”
 By using a dedicated Q&A tool, you can let your participants submit their questions continuously during the workshop, and then address them all at once during scheduled Q&A breaks.

-Address The Most Important Questions First
+Address The Most Popular Questions First

 One of the most powerful features of a dedicated Q&A tool is the ability for participants to read the questions that have been submitted already and upvote the ones they are most interested in hearing the answers to.
-These upvoted questions float to the top of your list, making it easier for you to address your participants’ most important questions first.
+These upvoted questions float to the top of your list, making it easier for you to address your participants’ most pressing questions first.

 3. You Can Review Your Polling Results After The Meeting